 Based on vision on future of biomedical research

+The Friedrich Miescher Institute was established as a foundation on April 10, 1970 by a joint decision of the then separate Basel-based pharmaceutical companies Ciba AG and J.R.
+Geigy AG.
+The new institute was named after the Basel scientist Friedrich Miescher (1844-1895) who first purified nucleic acids in 1869, ca. 100 years before the founding of the FMI.
+The founding Director was Prof. Dr. Hubert Bloch, former Head of Pharmaceutical Research, Professor of Microbiology and Immunology at the University of Basel, and a member of the Swiss National Science Foundation.
 The founding charter described the aims of the Institute as to "pursue and promote basic research in the fields of biochemistry and medicine ..." and "to provide young scientists from all over the world with an opportunity to participate in scientific research".
 This was a far-sighted move triggered by the emerging revolution in DNA technologies and the birth of molecular genetics.
-The general research themes laid down in the 1970s, namely tumor biology, neurobiology and regulation by hormones.
+The general research themes laid down in the 1970s were tumor biology, neurobiology and regulation by hormones.

 Broadened interest in plant biology

 In 1976, the FMI broadened its interests into plant biology, where probably the first impact of the evolving molecular techniques was felt.
 Long-researched topics such as plant development, the action of plant hormones and plant-microbe interactions developed a new impetus that was very productive in the laboratory and even in agriculture in the field.
 Following the spin-off of the Novartis agribusiness into Syngenta AG in 2000, plant science at the FMI was gradually transformed into a strong epigenetics focus.